occasumlux/MarkovSolver/README.md

 # MarkovSolver
-A basic CMPD and CMPC solver
+A basic discrete and continuous parameter Markov Chain solver.
+Now with M/M/m and M/Er/1 functions!